 Berberine can inhibit CYP3A4 and other enzymes in your liver that metabolize certain drugs, which may cause drug interactions.
 When these enzymes are inhibited, the effects of drugs like cyclosporin, lovastatin, clarithromycin, indinavir, sildenafil, and triazolam can be increased.

 If you’re taking these or other drugs, ask your doctor whether you can take berberine safely.

 If you are pregnant or breastfeeding, don’t take berberine.
 There’s no evidence that it’s safe for infants, so it’s best to play it safe.

-Berberine is a powerful yet relatively safe supplement with beneficial effects on blood sugar control, inflammation, heart health, cholesterol, gut health, and perhaps even depression.
+Berberine is a powerful yet relatively safe supplement.
+Some of the berberine benefits include positive effects on blood sugar control, inflammation, heart health, cholesterol, gut health, and perhaps even depression.

 If you suffer from these issues, you should consider taking berberine.

 If you’re currently healthy, berberine may be a good choice for protection against dementia, cardiovascular disease, and other problems associated with inflammation.